PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

   - L0.H2: D4 attention: Calculate D4.T1 = D4 + D4’
   - L0.MLP: A5 impact: Calculate D3.MC = D3.T4 // 10
   - L1.MLP: A5 impact: Calculate D4.T5 // 10 = (D4.T1 + D3.MC) // 10.
 Perfectly accurate A5.

+The calculation by S11.MLP of D4.T5 // 10 = (D4.T1 + D3.MC) // 10 seems complex.
+Can this calc be done by the MLP?
+The D4.T1 and D3.MC values are in the residual stream.
+This is a bigram which the MLP can do.

+There is a MLP layer in S8 that is not understood.
+It is theoretically unnecessary, but the model does depend on it.
+Ignoring this gap in our undersstadning for now, we further hypothesise this is how the model calculates A4 by step 12:

 - Step 12:
   - L0.H0: D4 attention: Calculate D4.T5 = D4.T1 + D3.T4 // 10.
 Perfectly accurate.
-  - L0.H1: D3 attention: Use is not understood.
+  - L0.H1: D3 attention: Not used
-  - L0.H2: D4 attention: Use is not understood.
+  - L0.H2: D4 attention: Not used
   - L0.MLP: A4 impact: Calculate D4.T5 % 10.
 Perfectly accurate A4
-  - L1.MLP: A4 impact: Use is not understood.
+  - L1.MLP: A4 impact: Not used

+In step 12, there are another 2 heads and 1 MLP layer that are not understood.
+They are theoretically unnecessary, but the model does depend on them.

+PQR

+Obviously our hypothesis is not 100% right, but we have shown a hypothetical way to calculate A5 and A4 in time.
+Perhaps the model is duplicating the same functionality in multiple headsor MLP layers?

+  - Possible solution: The model is duplicating functionality?

 Even ignoring "not understood" cells, A5 and A4 are calculated with perfect accuracy in time.
 Modifying the first diagram, we can show this hypothesis diagramatically:

 <img src="{{site.url}}/assets/StaircaseA3L2H3_Part2.svg" style="display: block; margin: auto;" />

 Some notes :
-- Possible issue: The calculation by S11.MLP of D4.T5 // 10 = (D4.T1 + D3.MC) // 10 seems complex.
-Can this calc be done by the MLP?
-  - Solution: The D4.T1 and D3.MC values are in the residual stream.
-This is a bigram.
-Resolved
-- Possible issue: There is a MLP layers in S8 that are not understood - they are theoretically unnecessary, but the model does depend on it
-  - Possible solution: Unresolved
 - Possible issue: There are 2 heads and 1 MLP layer in S12 that are not understood - They are theoretically unnecessary, but the model does depend on them
   - Possible solution: The model is duplicating functionality?
 - Possible issue: Are there other ways to formulate the mathematical framework or different ways to map the framework to the calculation cells?